 https://birding-experience.com/wp-content/uploads/2022/01/Sani-Lodge-Calliste-diable-enrhume-Tangara-mexicana-222-1240x700.jpg

-After crossing the lagoon, a 20 minute walk will take us to the observation tower.
-Built on the sides of a Kapokier tree, these 35 meters high will allow us to have an unobstructed view of the Amazonian forest canopy.
-The canopy birds, which are often much higher than 30 meters, are among the most difficult to observe in the Amazon.
+After crossing the lagoon, a 20-minute walk will take us to the observation tower.
+Built on the sides of a Kapok tree, this 35-meter-high observation tower will allow us to have an unobstructed view of the Amazonian forest canopy.
+The canopy birds, often much higher than 30 meters, are among the most difficult to observe in the Amazon.
 The construction of such towers makes our task much easier.
-In the middle of the morning we descend to ground level for a long observation walk in the forest in a seasonally flooded ecosystem: the Varzea.
+In the middle of the morning, we descend to the ground level for a long observational walk in the forest of a seasonally flooded ecosystem: the Varzea.
 This is home to a significantly different avifauna than the Terra Firme and promises us some new species.
 After a well-deserved rest at the lodge, we set off again at the end of the afternoon on another trail.
-This one winds between Varzea and Terra Firme and will offer us the possibility to observe a great variety of species.
-After dinner, we will go on a torchlight trip in a rowing boat in search of many nocturnal species as well as black caiman.
+This one winds between Varzea and Terra Firme and will allow us to observe many species.
+After dinner, we will go on a torchlight trip in a rowing boat, searching for many nocturnal species and the rare black caiman.

 Note: The activities on these two days will vary according to the weather.